bioinformaticsdotca/BiCG_2019/Module9/lab_1-star-fusion.md

 and files that are useful for viewing in IGV:

+* finspector.fa - custom reference genome fasta file
-* finspector.bed  - reference transcript structure annotations in BED format
+* finspector.bed.sorted.bed.gz  - reference transcript structure annotations in BED format
 * finspector.consolidated.cSorted.bam - reads aligned to the fusion contigs
 * finspector.junction_reads.bam - junction / split-reads supporting fusions
 * finspector.spanning_reads.bam - fusion spanning fragment evidence

 Load these files into IGV for inspecting the evidence supporting the fusions.
+Load `finspector.fa` first (Genomes > Load from URL), then the `bed` and `bam` files listed above (File > Load from URL).
+The URLs can be copied from http://##.oicrcbw.ca/Module9/STAR-Fusion-Tutorial/STAR-Fusion_outdir/FusionInspector-validate (Remember to replace ## with your student number)

 If you need the IGV software, you can launch it from [here](http://software.broadinstitute.org/software/igv/download) - just find the 'Launch' button in the center of that linked web page.